Central Pasco and Gulf Railroad brings Joy to All Ages in Crews Lake Wilderness Park

 Carpenter joked that he was voted in at a meeting because he had the misfortune of not being there to decline.
 He said his goal is to develop the non-profit attraction into a place where his two daughters and other local children can experience the vanishing institution of train travel.
 Jerry, along with some of the long-tenured members, harbors a true passion for what they do.

-What is the Central Pasco & Gulf RR?
+What is the Central Pasco and Gulf Railroad?

 Most of the engines are powered by a gasoline-hydraulic design, but a few privately-owned steam engines reside in the Oakland Engine House.
 These burn coal that is stored on the site.